 Remember, your rescue dog needs time to adjust.
 But if you're doing all — or even much — of the above, you'll have a best friend who wants to go where you go, experience what you experience, and to be one-half of a supportive, respectful, fun, committed and loving duo — you and her.

 Admittedly, every dog is different.
 Some of these strategies will work better for some dogs than others.
 There's no doubt that rescue dogs from various backgrounds need more of some activities and less of others, especially at the beginning of a new relationship...a new home.
 Yet, if you take the time to help your dog adjust, you'll form a lasting bond with your companion.

 Finally, if you have any trouble with your new pet, the best place to turn is often the agency you adopted her from.
 They'll usually have, at least, a little information about her background, and most people who do this work have incredible experience with animal care and behavior.
 Don't be afraid to ask for help.

 You'll know you're doing things right when you see a light in her eyes and a wag in her tail.
 You'll know the connection when you've achieved it.
 And so will she.

-George Carson is a dog advocate, a former trainer, a Great Dane owner, and the founder of Great Dane Coffee Company.
+George Carson is a dog advocate, a former trainer, a Great Dane owner, and the co-founder of Great Dane Coffee Company.
 He's obsessed with his best friends, Fetty and Monty, and they are the inspiration for the company and this blog.
 Twenty percent of Great Dane Coffee Company's profits go to no-kill animal shelters, dog foster care organizations, and Great Dane Rescue operations.